hypertherm/DotNet.SystemCollections.Analyzers/README.md

 ## Documentation
 You can find more about the current and planned list of rules here: (insert link to file inside the repository) Selecting your data structure: (Link to file)

+## Installation
+Requirements to use
+-	Recommended version of Visual Studio: Visual Studio 2015
+-	.Minimal NET Framework supported: 4.6+
+-	Minimal .NET Core : 1.0
+Requirements to build the solution:
+-	Recommended version of Visual Studio: Visual Studio 2017 version 15.3
+-	.Minimal NET Framework supported: 4.6+
+-	Minimal .NET Core : 1.0

+Installing the package from the Package Manager:
+	Install-Package DotNet.SystemCollections.Analyzers

+Each project in Visual Studio has a "treat warnings as errors" option.
+Go through each of your projects and change that setting:
+1. Right-click on your project, select "Properties".
+2. Click "Build".
+3. Switch "Treat warnings as errors" from "All" to "Specific warnings" or "None".